treycool23/randomloot/README.md

-# RandomLoot 2
+# Random Loot

+Introducing Looting like you've never seen it before!
+Have you ever felt that Minecraft didn't have enough tools and weapons to make you happy?
+Are you dissatisfied with the low amount of character each tool has?
+Ever wanted your tools to get better as you use them?
+Yes?!?
+Well then this is the mod for you!

-**RandomLoot 2** is the continuation and subsequent rewrite of the [Random Loot Mod](https://www.curseforge.com/minecraft/mc-mods/random-loot-mod).
-RL2 was rewritten from the ground up to support Minecraft 1.20.x with the goals of creating an easier to maintain code-base with an expandable modifier system.
+**Random Loot 2** was rewritten from the ground up to support Minecraft 1.20.x with the goals of creating an easier to maintain code-base with an expandable modifier system.

 ## Items
 This mod adds two items, the Loot Case and the Random Tool.
 You'll never see the Random Tool called the Random Tool since every tool is randomly generated and uniquely named.